 The good news is, your first seven days are free as part of a trial period.
 You can test parts of a course and see if you like it.
-You have the ability to cancel anytime, or you can proceed into the $49 per month subscription (or annual payments for a slight discount).
+You have the ability to cancel anytime, or you can proceed with the $49 per month subscription (or annual payments for a slight discount).

 Coursera Content from Michigan State University and CalArts

-The subscription pricing model is not as compelling as the pay once model used by Udemy.
+The subscription pricing model is not as compelling as the pay-once model used by Udemy.
 But the content is coming from top-tier game design schools (at a much better price than full tuition)—schools like Michigan State University and CalArts.